mveteanu/PowerTests.NET/README.md

 Notes
 -----

-- For a better understanding of PowerTest.NET capabilities we highly recommend to check first these [screencasts](docs/screencasts/).
-- PowerTests.NET was originally designed to be used in educational insitutions from Romania (later translated to English).
 - The powerful problem editor used by PowerTests.NET is also available as a separate project named [Web Word Editor](https://github.com/mveteanu/WebWordEditor)

 ![Analytics](https://ga-beacon.appspot.com/UA-2402433-6/beacon.en.html)